asaah18/video-music-remover/README.md

 The tool automatically processes all audio tracks in the input file, making it ideal for videos with multiple language tracks or commentary audio tracks.

+**Note**: An internet connection is required the first time you use a model, as it needs to be downloaded.
+Once downloaded, the tool can be used completely offline.

 ## Features

 - **Batch Processing**: Process multiple videos in a directory with a single command